Derived Foliations: Existence of leaf space and holonomy

-is a connected and separated analytic space. \item For any global point $x : * \to X\sslash \F$, the isotropy group $H_x$ of $X\sslash\F$ at $x$ acts freely and properly on $\pi^{-1}(x)$. \item The morphism $\pi$ is \emph{relatively connected} in the sense of topos theory i.e. the pull-back $\s$-functor $\pi^{-1} : St(X\sslash \F) \to St(X)$ is fully faithful when restricted to $0$-truncated objects (i.e. sheaves of sets). \end{enumerate} \end{thm}
+is a connected and separated analytic space. \item For any global point $x : * \to X\sslash \F$, the isotropy group $H_x$ of $X\sslash\F$ at $x$ acts freely and properly on $\pi^{-1}(x)$. \item The morphism $\pi$ is relatively connected in the sense of topos theory: the pull-back $\s$-functor $\pi^{-1} : St(X\sslash \F) \to St(X)$ is fully faithful when restricted to $0$-truncated objects (i.e. sheaves of sets). \end{enumerate} \end{thm}

-Before giving a proof of Theorem \ref{t3}, we explain some of the terms used in in $(2)$.
+Before giving a proof of Theorem \ref{tVI-1} some of the terms in $(2)$ require some explanations.
 First of all, \emph{quasi-separated} here means that the diagonal of $X\sslash \F$ is a separated morphism.
-In more concrete terms, if the stack $X\sslash \F$ is presented as an \'etale groupoid object $G \rightrightarrows U$, with $U$ a disjoint union of Stein manifolds, then the smooth analytic space $G$ must be separated.
-In terms of such a presentation, \emph{effectiveness} of $X\sslash \F$ means that the action of $G$ on $U$ by germs of biholomorphic maps is faithful (see \cite{MR3959652}).
-As shown in \cite{MR3959652}, any Deligne-Mumford stack $Y$ possesses a universal effective quotient $Y^{eff}$, and by construction $X\sslash \F$ will be defined as the universal effective quotient of a more general construction (called the \emph{monodromy} stack), that we will study in a future work. \\
+In more concrete terms, if the stack $X\sslash \F$ is presented as an \'etale groupoid object $G \rightrightarrows U$, with $U$ a disjoint union of Stein manifolds, then the smooth analytic space $G$ must be separated. \emph{Effectiveness} of $X\sslash \F$ means that the action of $G$ on $U$, by germs of biholomorphic maps, is faithful (see \cite[Def.
+2.4]{zbMATH07082639}).
+Equivalently, the groupoid $G$ is a sub-groupoid of the Haefliger’s groupoid of germs of biholomorphic isomorphisms.
+As shown in \cite[Def.
+2.9]{zbMATH07082639}, any Deligne-Mumford stack $Y$ possesses a universal effective quotient $Y^{eff}$.
+We will see later than $X\sslash \F$ is itself the effective quotient of a bigger stack which is pro-\'etale over it, given as the relative pro-homotopy type of $X$ over $X\sslash\F$ (see \S \ref{sec:relhomotopy}). \\

-For later use, we set the following terminology.
+Finally, Theorem \ref{tVI-1} allows to set the following useful terminology.

-\begin{df} Let $X$ be a complex manifold, $\F$ be a derived foliation on $X$, and assume the conditions of the theorem \ref{t3} hold.
+\begin{df} Let $X$ be a smooth complex manifold and $\F$ be a derived foliation on $X$, and assume the conditions of Theorem \ref{tVI-1} hold.

-\begin{enumerate} \item The stack $X\sslash \F$ is called the \emph{leaf space of the derived foliation $\F$}. \item For any $x\in X$ the quotient analytic space $\pi^{-1}(\pi(x))/H_{\pi(x)}$ is called the \emph{maximal leaf passing through $x$}. \item The $H_{\pi(x)}$-covering $\pi^{-1}(\pi(x)) \to \pi^{-1}(\pi(x))/H_{\pi(x)}$ is called the \emph{holonomy covering}, and the group $H_{\pi(x)}$ the \emph{holonomy group} of $\F$ at $x$. \end{enumerate} The maximal leaf will be denoted by $\cL_{x}^{max}(\F)$ and the holonomy group $Hol_\F(x)$.
+\begin{enumerate} \item The stack $X\sslash \F$ is called the \emph{leaf space of the derived foliation $\F$}. \item For any $x\in X$, the quotient analytic space $\pi^{-1}(\pi(x))/H_{\pi(x)}$ is called the \emph{maximal leaf passing through $x$}. \item The $H_{\pi(x)}$-covering $\pi^{-1}(\pi(x)) \to \pi^{-1}(\pi(x))/H_{\pi(x)}$ is called the \emph{holonomy covering}, and the group $H_{\pi(x)}$ the \emph{holonomy group} of $\F$ at $x$. \end{enumerate} The maximal leaf will be denoted by $\cL_{x}^{max}(\F)$, and the holonomy group $Hol_\F(x)$.
 The holonomy covering of $\cL_{x}^{max}(\F)$ will be denoted by $\widetilde{\cL}_{x}^{max}(\F)$. \end{df}